Battle of Jolo (1974): Background

 Jolo had a population divided into three groups, Muslim (Moro), Chinese and Christian.
 The Philippine military which burned Jolo in 7–8 February 1974 killed 20,000 civilians.
+Although, the Philippine military claimed that the MNLF burned the town as the "fires started in areas occupied by them".

 Mixed Chinese-Tausug people (Lanang) engaged in business and moved to Jolo since the Sulu Sultanate.
 One man named Mario who survived in 1974 Jolo burning identified as a Christian Tausug and was of Chinese descent.
 He said "We have a Chinese community, the Chinese Chamber of Commerce.
 My father was a member of the Chinese Chamber.
 The Chinese community [in Jolo] had a Chinese School … that was the Sulu Tong Jin school.
 My grandfather was one of the pioneers of that school.
 He came from China.
 So, he went to Jolo and married my grandmother, who was a Muslim.
 But I’m not a Muslim.
 I’m a Catholic."
 Tausug in Jolo denied there was any religious sectarianism or hatred before the 1974 burning of the city by the Philippines.
 MNLF member Khalifa used to have the rosary in his house along with images of Catholic saints and in elementary school he went to church services.
 They prayed the Lord is with thee, Hail Mary full of Grace and the Rosary.
 Another Muslim Tausug said “Jolo was very beautiful.
 The relationship between Muslims and Christian was extraordinary … there’ s no discrimination.
 There’s no religious disparity.
 There were intermarriages among Muslims and Christians.”
 Since there was a large Chinese community in Jolo, it was called "Little Hong Kong" by a Tausug named Muhammad.
 Omar, another Tausug Muslim said “The Chinese sold products from Malaysia and Indonesia.
 If they saw something that is profitable, they would make it their business.”